 An investor would remember from the above discussion on the business divisions of Sonata Software Ltd that during FY2012-FY2013, the company was going through a tough time.
 First, in FY2012, the company reported losses as its German JV, TUI InfoTec was not performing well.
 Thereafter, the company had to sell the JV at a significant loss.

-An investor may assume that the poor performance of the company and the failure of the JV might be one of the reasons for such frequent leadership changes.
+An investor may assume that the poor performance of the company and the failure of the JV might be some of the reasons for such frequent leadership changes.
 While analysing the turn of events, an investor gets to know that the company’s parting of ways by VC & CEO, Mr. B. Ramaswamy was not harmonious and subsequently, Mr. Ramaswamy filed a legal suit against Sonata Software Ltd for recovery of ₹23.19 cr as remuneration and allotment of 11,20,000 equity shares of the company (source).

 Karnataka High Court: B Ramaswamy vs M/S Sonata Software Limited on 30 August, 2017